Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/what-is-new.md

 Slow build times inhibit our ability to iterate and deliver, and gives ample opportunities for distraction… and doom scrolling… as we wait.

 We can’t blame Sass too much, it’s wonderful, but we have a large estate of complex Sass that has become slow.
-[In our view, now is the time to migrate away from Sass](https://docs.google.com/document/d/1RuGduWdX0zGsgsp9C7lIhXgqEia6sWK900_3XVwYDIM/edit?tab=t.0#heading=h.1f3yolavobef).
+There's [work we can do to reduce this time (Slack)](https://financialtimes.slack.com/archives/C02FU5ARJ/p1715337643043699), but [in our view, now is the time to migrate away from Sass](https://docs.google.com/document/d/1RuGduWdX0zGsgsp9C7lIhXgqEia6sWK900_3XVwYDIM/edit?tab=t.0#heading=h.1f3yolavobef).
 With o3 Origami there's no more waiting for Sass to compile, just fast visual feedback and quick iterations.

 ![Sass build time monitoring log: you have wasted hours of your life](/assets/images/new/sass-css.png)